US student loans: The trillion dollar debt trap

 Borrowers in default cannot get a mortgage or a car loan.
 And their credit will be ruined, which can affect their ability to rent a flat or even get a job.

-"We are at a tipping point," says Anne Johnson, director of Campus Progress, an advocacy group.'Tripped up'
+"We are at a tipping point," says Anne Johnson, director of Campus Progress, an advocacy group.

 The long-term impact of heavy debt on young people is overwhelming, says Ms Johnson.